You Have 7 New Netflix Treats To Binge This Weekend. This Is What You Need To Watch (& Avoid)

-Thanksgiving is in less than a week, and Netflix is fully in the holiday spirit.
+With December right around the corner, Netflix is fully embracing the festive spirit.
 All three of the streaming service’s most exciting premieres right now are filled to the brim with Christmas cheer.

 On Friday, November 20, you will also find Voices of Fire, an emotional singing docuseries with musical magician Pharrell at the helm.
 The streamer is also offering a celebrity stand-up special, a quirky docuseries, and more.